Paralysis agitans; Shaking palsy

 There is no cure for Parkinson disease, but treatment can help control your symptoms.

-Your health care provider will prescribe medicines to help control your shaking and movement symptoms.
-These drugs work by increasing dopamine in your brain.
+Your provider will prescribe medicines to help control your shaking and movement symptoms.

-At certain times during the day, the medicine often wears off and symptoms can return.
-If this happens, your health care provider may need to change the:
+At certain times during the day, the medicine may wear off and symptoms can return.
+If this happens, your provider may need to change any of the following:

 You may also need to take medicines to help with: